Future applicants Current applicants Schools Media Centre About Find a course Apply

 All University of Newcastle construction management students must complete a total of 16 weeks of industrial experience during their degree:

-• Work Integrated Learning/Industry Placement - 4 weeks.
+• Career-ready/Industry Placement - 4 weeks.
 Placement opportunities are provided by industry and then promoted to students directly.
 Students may also organise their own industry placement.

 Honours